Y-O-W/Y-O-W/README.md

+# About Me
 🤘 Hi, I’m @YOWfactor, but you can call me Yves.
 🔥 I'm A Technology-Savvy Marketer With Entrepreneurial Spirit.
 👀 I’m interested in Technology & Innovation.
 🌱 I’m currently learning Ruby and JavaScript.
 💞️ I’m looking to collaborate on projects that feature advanced digital commerce solutions.
 📫 You can reach me at https://calendly.com/yowfactor/consultation.

+# Get In Touch If
+💡 You need someone turning your vision into a business model.
+💾 You need someone getting your development project on the right track.
+🚀 You need someone to get your marekting off the ground successfully.

-TL;DR
+# TL;DR
 Hello Friend,

 My name is Yves and I'm a self-employed, experienced Marketer.
 I help startups and corporate clients to innovate their business through digital transformation and technology.
 As an independent Project Lead I plan and execute their digital projects successfully.
 I specialize in Data-Driven Marketing, Analytics and Ecommerce to drive maximum business impact.